Optimal recruitment process: from search to hiring

 Essential recruitment KPIs

-An optimal recruitment process must be measured.
+An optimal recruitment process is measured.
 Key indicators to track are:

-- Time-to-hire: average time between offer publication and offer acceptance (France benchmark: 35 to 50 days according to Talent Board 2025)
+- Time-to-hire: average time between job posting publication and offer acceptance (France benchmark: 35 to 50 days according to Talent Board 2025)

 - Quality of hire: new employee performance at 6 months and 1 year